 You may encounter wild feral goats or pigs.
 They will be more scared of you than you are of them.
 Please do not chase the pigs and goats.

 Do not climb around karst rock formations off the course.
 Hidden tomos (holes) often appear among rock formations and you could slip and disappear underground.

 Poisons, baits and traps are used in pest control to kill possums, rats and stoats in these areas.
 You may see dodgy looking carrots or brightly coloured baits lying around on some farms.
 Do not, under any circumstances, touch them.

 Protect our precious New Zealand water – CHECK CLEAN DRY !

 The Waitomo Trail run traverses some crazy stunning landscapes with waterways that are both above and below ground and habitat to some of the most extraordinary subterranean creatures on the planet (no – not trail runners!).
 We need to make sure nothing we do will damage or alter this natural habitat.
 The pristine streams will be forever changed if yukky pests like didymo become established.

-Competitors in the 22 and 35km distances will cross waterways, so you must have clean gear before you start – this means footwear has been dry and debris free for at least 48 hours prior to the race.
+Competitors in the 35km distances will cross waterways, so you must have clean gear before you start – this means footwear has been dry and debris free for at least 48 hours prior to the race.
 If not dry then please clean & soak with a 5% detergent solution for 1 minute.